antonioloison/wjsma/README.md

 To print out the performances of our model previously attacked

-`python start.py --job stats --datatset mnist-defense-weighted --settype test --weighted true`
+`python start.py --job stats --dataset mnist-defense-weighted --settype test --weighted true`

 ### CSV File Structure of the Adversarial Samples